a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 > _"If you want we also have soda in the——"_

 Before she could finish, I sprinted the roughly 50 yards up the hill.
 The water tank was buried, so I checked the collection system, but the gutters looked clean, nothing but a few early fallen leaves.
-I frantically went around the hill in circles, looking for a hatch so I could inspect the inside, but then I noticed this smell again.
+I frantically circled around the hill, looking for a hatch so I could inspect the inside, but then I noticed this smell again.
 I squinted my eyes and scanned the surroundings until I saw an opening.
 Coming closer, I could tell it was the source of this horrendous smell.
 Apparently, the small hatch had been left open.
 I covered my nose and mouth with my shirt and looked inside, using my phone as a flashlight.
 Something was floating in there, something rotten.
 Both of them had now arrived on the hill.
-My uncle just looked at me while I tried to grab the object, I could notice a horn.
-It must have been a goat.
-I grabbed it, trying to hoist it out using all my weight.
-I managed to get the entire head out of the water, or rather what was left of it.
-When the lower neck breached the surface, the goat just fell apart causing a terrible sloshing sound.
-I let go of the decomposing head, turned around and heaved like I never had before.
+My uncle just looked at me while I tried to get a grip of the alien object.
+I had to lean in further, so I instructed him to hold my phone.
+I took one deep breath, filling my mouth with the maximum tolerable volume of foul gasses.
+As I brought my face so close to the opening that the tank's metal touched my one of my cheeks, I suddenly spotted a horn.
+A poor goat must have fallen in through and drowned.
+I grabbed onto it, now trying to hoist it out using all my stength.
+With considerable effort, I managed to get the entire head out of the water, or rather what was left of it.
+I let out a deep groan and when the goat's lower neck finally breached the surface, the animal just fell apart.
+I can never forget the sloshing sound of decomposing body falling back into the tanks' water.
+I immediately let go of the decomposing head, turned around and heaved like I never had before.
 Both of them were still just watching me, absentmindedly, as if I was just performing some inexplicable ritual.

 I still feel sick thinking about this.
 Who knows how long they had been drinking that water.